 Maintaining your commercial shopping center should be one of your top priorities as a property owner.
 Commercial shopping centers need to be clean and well-maintained.
-This is because shoppers need to enjoy the aesthetics of the property, and tenants need to have a functioning space to serve their clients.
+This is because shoppers need to enjoy the aesthetics of the property.
+Tenants also need to have a functioning space to serve their clients.
 If you are considering how to properly maintain a commercial shopping center, then it is important to review the tips listed below:

 Have a System in Place for Your Tenants to Follow

-As a landlord of a commercial shopping center, the first step that you need to follow is to have a place where your tenants can request required work orders.
-Depending on the terms of the lease that you sign with your tenants, there will be certain services that you will offer to them.
-By having an organized work order system in place, tenants can make requests and your team will be able to resolve required maintenance issues promptly.
+As a landlord of a commercial shopping center, the first step is to have a place where your tenants can request required work orders.
+Depending on the terms of the lease, there will be certain services that you will offer to them.
+By having an organized work order system in place, tenants can make requests.
+Plus, your team will be able to resolve required maintenance issues promptly.
 These efforts will make a better impression on the customers of your tenants.
 At the same time, it can increase their satisfaction with your commercial shopping center.

 1. Maintain the Exterior of Your Commercial Shopping Center

 Regardless of what kind of material you have on the exterior structure of your shopping center, it always needs to look clean.
 Power washing is a great way to get dust and debris off of the exterior structure of your commercial shopping center.
 Make sure that you have regularly scheduled power washing rotations so that the customers entering into your commercial center will have a positive first impression.

 2. Invest in Regular Window Cleanings

 Window cleanings are important, particularly if your commercial shopping center is located in a locale that has regular rain.
 Usually, it is best to organize your window cleanings to be at least four times per year.
 If you fail to do so, it will cause you to have spot marks on the windows, which can give the impression that your commercial shopping center is not being well-maintained.